-There will be 4 exams during this course.
-Exam 1 will cover chapters 1-3, exam 2 will cover chapters 4-6, exam 3 will cover chapters 7-10, and exam 4 will cover chapters 11, 15 &16.
-Exam 4 will also contain information from previous chapters, thus being semicumulative.
+There will be 5 exams during this course.
+Exam 1 will cover chapters 1-2, exam 2 will cover chapters 3-4, exam 3 will cover chapters 5-6, and exam 4 will cover chapters 8-9 and exam 5 will cover chapters 17 & 19.
+Exam 5 may also contain information from previous chapters, thus being semi-cumulative.
 Proctors for this course will NOT be used.
 Instead, we will be using a proctoring tool in Moodle called Tegrity (also the tool used to record lectures).
 Please see the Tegrity file for instructions for using Tegrity.
 You will need a valid photo ID prior to taking exams.
 You are REQUIRED to have a webcam for recording yourself while taking exams.